Wallace accuses Sunak of trying to block ‘vital’ defence money as chancellor

 “She did that off her own back.
 She’s been very consistent.”

-The Defence Secretary, who would have not liked the Prime Minister to resign, was also critical of the way the former chancellor resigned, telling Sky News: “I just don’t think triggering Cabinet ministers walking out at a time of a crisis is the right course of action.
+The Defence Secretary was also critical of the way the former chancellor resigned, telling Sky News: “I just don’t think triggering Cabinet ministers walking out at a time of a crisis is the right course of action.

 “There were other mechanisms to do what they wanted.
 If Rishi Sunak didn’t want the Prime Minister to be Prime Minister, there are other mechanisms to do that.
 And that goes for all the other ministers.”